christiandunkel/raytracer/framework/tasks.md

 8. destructor s2 (shape)

-on removing 'virtual' of base class 'shape' (and 'override' tags) destructor for sphere3 is called only once, since it's not linked with child class
+on removing 'virtual' of base class 'shape' (and 'override' tags)
+- destructor for sphere3 is called only once, since it's not linked with child class
+- because:
+  - shape -> sphere
+  - shape delete -> calls size_of for size of object
+    - -> gets size of base class, because not virtual
+    - -> only deletes base object

 1. constructor s1 (shape)
 2. constructor s1 (sphere)